- This event has passed.

 Coffee & Climate: Emergency Preparedness

 Happy Emergency Preparedness Month!
-Join us next week on Friday, September 12th at 9:00am for a discussion with two exciting speakers: Aaron Milroy from the Cumberland County Emergency Management Agency (CCEMA) and Lisa Joyce from South Portland Public Library and Age Friendly South Portland.
+On Friday, September 12th, 2025, we hosted two exciting speakers: Aaron Milroy from the Cumberland County Emergency Management Agency (CCEMA) and Lisa Joyce from South Portland Public Library and Age Friendly South Portland.

 CCEMA helps communities prepare for, respond to, and recover from large-scale disasters like floods or storms.
 They act as a central hub, bringing together different groups—like first responders, volunteer organizations, and businesses—to work together during an emergency.
 The agency’s goal is to make communities more resilient, ensuring they can bounce back quickly and fully after any major event.